aosabook/500lines/image-filters/image-filters.markdown

 <markdown>
 By applying different filters to this image
 \aosafigref{500l.imagefilters.frankfurt} (taken on a spring trip to Frankfurt) it’s almost like the seasons are different.
-(Remember the Chinese four-seasons paintings mentioned earlier?)
+(Remember the four-seasons paintings we imagined earlier?)
 See how much more green the tree becomes when the red filter is applied.

 \aosafigure[240pt]{image-filters-images/frankfurt.jpg}{Four (Simulated) Seasons in Frankfurt}{500l.imagefilters.frankfurt}